datasektionen/sso/README.md

 Then set the env variables printed at the end.
 Then you can log in using `turetek` as username and password when you've registered `turetek` in the system.
-Note that it doesn't mock all the fields we get from kth.
+Note that it doesn't mock all the claims we get from kth.

 ## Example claims from KTH: